DataDog/integrations-extras/aporia/README.md

 Once integrated, go to the Datadog integration page in Aporia.
 There you are able to send a validation event to make sure the integration works properly.

 ## Uninstallation

 To remove the Datadog integration from Aporia, navigate to the Aporia integrations page and go to your Datadog integration.
 Then click **Remove**.
 Additionally, uninstall this integration from Datadog by clicking the **Uninstall Integration** button below.
+Once you uninstall this integration, any previous authorizations are revoked.
+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][3].

 ## Troubleshooting